Yellowstone National Park Elopement Guide

 Hayden Valley

 Between Yellowstone Lake and Yellowstone’s Grand Canyon (both also amazing to visit), you’ll find Hayden Valley.
-We love this spot for either sunrise or sunset and would pair nicely with after or before a wedding ceremony at Artist Point!
+We love this spot for either sunrise or sunset and it would pair nicely with after or before a wedding ceremony at Artist Point!

 Mammoth Hot Springs